Tubbz-alt/psp/doc/source/advanced.rst

         print 'This PV has updated %s times' % len(mon_pv.values)

-The class even has some built-in functionality to return some basic statistics of the class with the :meth:`.Pv.monitor_get`.
+The class even has some built-in functionality to return some basic statistics of the class with the :meth:`.PV.monitor_get`.
 For most scalar values, this is a perfect way to monitor an EPICS channel, but for large arrays and images, it is prudent to not monitor for too long as it easy to put a large burden on system memory.